grafana/agent/docs/sources/flow/reference/components/prometheus.operator.podmonitors.md

 ### selector block

-The `selector` block describes a Kubernetes label selector for `PodMonitors`.
+The `selector` block describes a Kubernetes label selector for PodMonitors.

 The following arguments are supported: